mhahsler/arulespy/README.md

 with Phyton-style slicing and `len()`.

 Most arules functions are
-interfaced with conversion from the R data structures to Python.
+interfaced as methods for the four classes with conversion from the R data structures to Python.
 Documentation is avaialible in Python via `help()`.
 Detailed online documentation for the R package is available [here](https://mhahsler.r-universe.dev/arules/doc/manual.html).

-Low-level `arules` functions can also be directly used in the form `arules.r.<arules R function>()`.
+Low-level `arules` functions can also be directly used in the form `R.<arules R function>()`.
 The result will be a `rpy2` data type.
 Transactions, itemsets and rules can manually be converted to Python classes using the helper function `a2p()`.